mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/security/policy-controls/gatekeeper/index.md

 [Gatekeeper][gatekeeper] is the policy controller for Kubernetes, allowing organizations to enforce configurable policies using the [Open Policy Agent][opa], a policy engine for Cloud Native environments hosted by CNCF as a graduated-level project.

 This tutorial describes how to use Gatekeeper to enforce policies by rejecting non-compliant resources.
-Specifically, this tutorial describes two constraints as a way to show how to use Gatekeeper as an alternative to [Pod Security Policies][psp]:
+Specifically, this tutorial describes two constraints as a way to use Gatekeeper as an alternative to [Pod Security Policies][psp]:

 - [Prevent the running of privileged pods](#prevent-privileged-pods)
 - [Prevent mounting host path volumes](#prevent-host-path-volumes)